reflectivity/reflectivity.github.io/workshops/workshop_2026/index.md

 <br><b> File Formats Working Group:</b> Max Skoda
 <br><b> Education and Outreach Working Group:</b> Tom Arnold
 <br><b> Voting:</b> Restructuring of ORSO? and election of chairs.
+<br><b> The results of the election:</b> It was decided to creat a new working group covering AI.
+Tim Snow and Stefan Kowarik were elected as the chairs for this group.
+Rebecca Anderson was elected to E&O, Chen Shen to Data Formats, Hayden Robertson to Reproducibility, and David Walwark to Sample environment.
+Brian Maranville was reelected to the Data Analysis working group.
 </details>

 ## **17:00  Closing remarks**